Donald N. Embinder

-Lost and Found encompassing 45,000 square feet and due to it's success, he opened another disco.
-This solo venture was to become Baltimore's legendary club known as The Hippopotamus.
+Lost and Found encompassed 45,000 square feet and due to it's overwhelming success, Donald opened another disco.
+This solo venture was to become Baltimore's legendary club ...
+The Hippopotamus.
 Nearly 5,000 patrons visited the bar on weekends.
-Donald divested himself of the club, however, The Hippo was a staple in Baltimore gay nightlife and remained in business for over four decades.
+Donald divested himself of the club, however, The Hippo continued to be a staple in Baltimore gay nightlife and remained in business for over four decades.

 Looking for a change of scenery and a new adventure, Donald moved to Miami.
 With an interest in magazines, he entered into the publishing world as an advertising manager for After Dark; an arts magazine with a substantial gay readership.

-After leaving the magazine, he decided to create a publication for gay men that would be sophisticated, inclusive, design savvy and meet the needs of the readers.
+After leaving the magazine, he decided to create a publication for gay men that would be sophisticated, inclusive, design savvy and unapologetically meet the needs of the readers.

 Mr. Embinder came across a small black and white journal called Blueboy.
-He purchased the journal and soon after reinvented it as a full color glossy magazine.
+He purchased the journal and soon after reinvented it as a full color glossy magazine we know and love.

 Blueboy® debuted in 1974 and touted itself as, "The National Magazine About Men," a tag line the publication maintained for decades.
 The inaugural cover was a playful parody of the Blueboy painting by 18th century master Thomas Gainsborough.
 By the fourth issue, Embinder was the first gay magazine to secure national distribution and the success of Blueboy® lead to a new visibility for Mr. Embinder.

 Blueboy® quickly established itself into a lifestyle brand due to Embinder's experience with product advertising campaigns.
 Various extensions of the magazine included an array of personal accessories, clothing, beauty products and home furnishings.
 The magazine's outreach included branded ventures such as Blueboy Library, a collection of gay themed novels and

 Blueboy Forum, the nation's first regularly scheduled, commercially sponsored gay television series.
 Blueboy Forum was produced by Brian Wedekind and debuted on October 25, 1976 on WKID-TV in Hallandale Florida and also aired as a late-night Manhattan talk show on UHF Channel 68.
 Interested in furthering community engagement in large cities, Embinder published regional LGBTQ nightlife magazines titled Knight Life in both NYC and LosAngeles.